bduvenhage/bduvenhage.github.io/_posts/2019-04-01-the-knapsack-problem.md

 The knapsack problem comes up quite often and it is important to know how to solve it.
-For example, given a certain material budget and the cost vs. perceived value of building various edges in a potential road network, which edges should one build?.
+For example, given a certain material budget and the cost vs. perceived value of building various edges in a potential road network, which edges should one build?
 The goal is to optimise the perceived value of the built roads within the fixed material budget.

-I recently encountered the above problem within a TopCoder marathon match.
-This post discussed two solutions and the code that I'll reuse for this problem in future.
+I recently encountered this problem within a TopCoder marathon match.
+This post discusses two solutions and the code that I'll reuse for this problem in future.

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/latest.js?config=TeX-MML-AM_CHTML' async></script>